QTM 201Am I Actually a Christian?

 To the "Almost Saved": Are you Perfect?
 Have you ever lied? lusted? hated?
 If God played a movie of your secret thoughts, would you be innocent?
 You are drowning.
 It is time to stop treading water and Get In.

-When pressed on their status, the "Cultural Christian" usually retreats to three specific defenses.
-These arguments feel safe to them, but in the logic of the System, they are fatal errors.
+When pressed on their standing, the "cultural Christian" usually falls back on a few defenses.
+These feel safe to them, but in reality they do not hold up.

-The Claim: "Oh, I'm good.
+The claim: "Oh, I am good.
 I went to Catholic school for 12 years.
 I was an altar boy."

-The Flaw: This is the Proximity Error.
+The flaw: Being nearby is not enough.
 Saying "I was an altar boy 30 years ago" is like saying "I played high school football" to prove you are currently an NFL athlete.
-God isn't checking your 3rd-grade report card.
-He is checking your Current Connection.
+God is not checking your old report card.
+He cares about your relationship with Him now.

-The Flaw: Do not confuse God's Generosity with God's Approval.
-Jesus explicitly warned that wealth is often a blocker to connection.
+The flaw: Do not confuse God's generosity with God's approval.
+Jesus clearly warned that wealth can be an obstacle to knowing Him.

 He said: "It is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God."
 (Matthew 19:24).
 In the Parable of the Rich Fool (Luke 12), God calls the successful man a "Fool" because he was rich in things but bankrupt in spirit.